Same-sex marriage in Florida: Huntsman v. Heavilin

 On April 1, 2014, plaintiffs Aaron Huntsman and William Lee Jones filed suit in the Sixteenth Judicial Circuit Court of Florida against Monroe County Clerk Amy Heavilin, after they were denied a marriage license.
 Chief Judge Luis Garcia held an initial hearing in the case, Huntsman v.
 Heavilin, on July 7.
 On July 17, Judge Garcia ruled in favor of the couple, overturning Florida's ban on same sex marriage.
-The judge, in declaring that Florida's same-sex marriage ban was unconstitutional under the Fourteenth Amendment, found that marriage is a fundamental right and that same-sex marriage could not be construed as a "new right".
-He found that Florida violated the plaintiffs' rights under both the Due Process Clause and the Equal Protection Clause of the Fourteenth Amendment.
-He found the plaintiffs lacked standing to raise the question of the recognition of same-sex marriages from other jurisdictions.
+The judge, in declaring that Florida's same-sex marriage ban was unconstitutional under the Fourteenth Amendment, found that marriage was a fundamental right and that same-sex marriage could not be construed as a "new right".
+He found that Florida violated the plaintiffs' rights under both the Due Process and Equal Protection clauses of the Fourteenth Amendment, but that the plaintiffs lacked standing to raise the question of the recognition of same-sex marriages from other jurisdictions.
 He ordered Monroe County to issue marriage licenses to same-sex couples beginning on July 22, 2014.
 The Florida Attorney General, Pam Bondi, filed a notice of appeal with the Third District Court of Appeal the same day, which stayed enforcement of Garcia's ruling.
 Judge Garcia denied the plaintiffs' request to have the stay lifted, as did the Court of Appeal on July 23.
-The stay expired on January 6, 2015, and Huntsman and Jones were married at 12:01 a.m. at the Monroe County Courthouse.
+The stay expired on January 6, 2015, and Huntsman and Jones were married that day at 12:01 a.m. at the Monroe County Courthouse.

 Consolidated cases in Pareto and Huntsman

 Attorney General Bondi appealed both cases to the Florida Third District Court of Appeal, where the cases were consolidated.
 On July 28, the same-sex couples asked the court to exercise "pass through" jurisdiction and allow the case to be heard directly by the Florida Supreme Court.
-On October 13, Bondi asked the Third District Court of Appeal to pass the consolidate case to the Florida Supreme Court, as the plaintiffs had earlier proposed.
+On October 13, Bondi asked the Third District Court of Appeal to pass the consolidated case to the Florida Supreme Court, as the plaintiffs had earlier proposed.
 In light of the Brenner decision, the courts lifted their stays and same-sex couples began marrying in Florida.